getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ### Timezone

-Choose the timezone you want Sentry to display on issue timestamps.
+Choose the timezone to display on issue timestamps.
 For a 24-hour clock, slide the toggle.

 {% asset user-settings/us-time.png alt="Timezone field in Account Details under User Settings" width="392" %}